Tutorial: llmPrompt

 API and protocol handshake

-Using this syntax:
+Using the following syntax:

 url-endpoint

--> request: data sent to Server
+-> request: data sent to harness

 The protocol handshake consists of: